kdricemt/kdricemt.github.io/_pages/about.md

 ---

 I am an incoming Ph.D. student at the [Aero/Astro Department](http://www.aerospace.t.u-tokyo.ac.jp/english/) of The University of Tokyo.
 I am also an incoming Ph.D. student at [Stanford Aero/Astro](https://aa.stanford.edu/) from September.
 My research interest includes, but not limited to:
-- Autonomous guidance, navigation, control, and decision-making of spacecrafts.
+- Autonomous guidance, navigation, control, and decision-making of spacecraft.
 - Spacecraft swarms and distributed space systems.
-- Navigation at lunar surface and cis-lunar space.
+- Navigation at the lunar surface and cis-lunar space.
 - Spacecraft trajectory design and optimization.
 - Small satellite system design.

-Besides my research, I am also working on thermal design and on-board software development for the EQUULEUS project, which is a 6-U cubesat for cis-lunar region exploration.
+Besides my research, I am also working on thermal design and on-board software development for the EQUULEUS project, which is a 6-U CubeSat for cis-lunar region exploration.

 Please refer to my [CV](/files/iiyama_keidai-CV.pdf) for further information.